FlowDirector: Training-Free Flow Steering for Precise Text-to-Video Editing: Experiments

 \subsection{Quantitative Results}

 We conduct a quantitative comparison between FlowDirector and other state-of-the-art methods.
 Following prior work~\cite{fatezero, flatten, rave}, we evaluate text-content alignment using CLIP-T, the average CLIP~\cite{clip} embedding distance between the text prompt and video frames.
 Temporal coherence is measured by CLIP-F, the average pairwise frame CLIP similarity.
 Structure preservation during editing is assessed via WarpSSIM, the average SSIM between the final edited video and the source video warped using RAFT~\cite{raft} optical flow.
-Consistent with~\cite{flatten, rave}, we utilize the composite metric ${Q_{edit}}$ (WarpSSIM·CLIP-T) for a holistic evaluation of editing performance.
-Furthermore, Pick-Score~\cite{pick-score} evaluates overall perceptual quality and prompt alignment based on human preferences, and Frame-Acc measures the average percentage of frames more aligned with the target prompt than the source.
-Our experimental results (Table~\ref{tab:qc}) demonstrate that our proposed method significantly outperforms current state-of-the-art techniques regarding both text alignment (CLIP-T) and temporal consistency (CLIP-F), and achieves strong performance on Pick-Score and Frame-Acc.
-Furthermore, our method achieves superior results on the comprehensive ${Q_{edit}}$ metric for all tested video lengths. \textbf{Notably, our method does not achieve the highest WarpSSIM score.
-This is attributed to FlowDirector's capacity for enabling more substantial and pronounced object deformations.} For a more detailed explanation, please refer to the appendix~\ref{sec:appendix_warperror}.
+Consistent with~\cite{flatten, rave}, we utilize the composite metric \textbf{${Q_{edit}}$} (WarpSSIM·CLIP-T) for a holistic evaluation of editing performance.
+Furthermore, we use Pick-Score~\cite{pick-score} to evaluate overall perceptual quality and prompt alignment based on human preferences.
+Our experimental results (Table~\ref{tab:qc}) demonstrate that our proposed method significantly outperforms current state-of-the-art techniques regarding both text alignment and temporal consistency, and achieves strong performance on Pick-Score.
+Furthermore, our method achieves superior results on the comprehensive ${Q_{edit}}$ metric.
+This demonstrates that our method achieves the best overall results across diverse editing tasks.